frankshearar/Home/Update...-&-Update-All...-commands-in-Context-Menu.md

 * Remove "..." from "Manage NuGet Packages..." (in review)

 #### North Star
-This example is what the UI on VS for Mac currently looks like in the solution explorer for the "Packages" folder.
-It includes the majority of planned UI changes that are out of scope for the first iteration of changes outlined in this spec.
+This is roughly the ideal we are striving for upon completion of the steps outlined in this spec as well as the changes listed in the "Out of scope" section that will be executed in future iterations.

 <img width="529" alt="Screen Shot 2020-01-02 at 11 49 31 AM" src="https://user-images.githubusercontent.com/2878341/71843808-8cd27400-3079-11ea-93cd-9e065a18ee86.png">